• Free Tours

 50- Els Encants Flea Market

-For those bargain hunters out there that love a nice market visit on their holiday, look no further.
+For those bargain hunters out there who love a nice market visit on their holiday, look no further.

 Antiques, furniture, dodgy goods, material stands, cheap mass-produced tat… Els Encants has it all.